 Assess your risk if you have had a fall before

-If you have had a fall before then a Falls Prevention Assessment Clinic is held by a nurse on Tuesdays in the Bridgewell Centre, Bracknell.
+If you have had a fall before then a Falls Prevention Assessment Clinic is held at the Assessment and Rehabilitation Clinic at the Healthspace, Brants Bridge, Bracknell.
 This is a referral only clinic.
 If necessary you can then be referred onto the local Positive Steps Programme.
 This is a 6 week programme of exercises, balance and strength training as well as education on how to lower your risk of future falls.
-For more information please visit the Bridgewell Centre service details web page.
+For more information please visit the Council webpage.

 If you are a regular faller or have a high risk of falling Bracknell Forest Forestcare offer personal alarm systems that link to a help centre 24 hours a day, 7 days a week, 365 days a year and alert the centre of a fall.
 The alarm will activate an automatic call to the control centre.
 A representative from Forestcare will visit your home and tend to you and ensure that you receive the correct treatment post-fall.

 A keysafe can also be installed in a discreet position around your house to enable a member of Forestcare to gain access to your house if you are unable to move after a fall.